List of articles № 2

 Understanding feline overeating requires recognizing physiological signals, identifying underlying triggers, and implementing corrective measures promptly.
 Excessive intake manifests as rapid weight gain, abdominal distension, lethargy, and occasional vomiting..
 Date latest changes: 2025-10-02 00:59

-Instruction: what to do if a cat has started stealing money.
+Instruction: what to do if a cat licks your nose.

-Instruction: what to do if a cat constantly knocks over its water bowl.
+Instruction: what to do if a cat is constantly trying to open the door.

-Instruction: how to tell if a cat is stressed due to home renovations.
+Instruction: what to do if a cat is constantly trying to escape from home.

 Instruction: what to do if a cat is afraid of other animals outside.